minprog/webapps/projects/3 pizzaf/content.md

 you!
 You're also welcome to add additional features to your website, so long as you meet the requirements laid out in the above specification!

 > A special note: your neighbor might choose to implement additional features, and you might think that those parts are mandatory to implement.
+This may not be true!
 So, before you implement the same features, always take a good look at the requirements above and decide if you really want to implement it the same way!

 ## Implementation details